bandrel/OCyara/README.md

  |      list of weak references to the object (if defined)
  |
  |  yara_output
- |      Returns an the same output format as the standard yara program.
+ |      Returns the same output format as the standard yara program:
- |      RuleName FileName
+ |      RuleName FileName, FileName
+ |      RuleName FileName...
+ |
  |      Where:
  |        RuleName is the name of the rule that was matched
  |        FileName is the name of the file in which the match was found